dmytri/textnet/VIBE.md

 ``````
 *When you see that output, "Not implemented ..." in the test output, make
 that the vibe, unless instructed otherwise*

+Do not include examples when talking about the vibe